-The swiss family Graff belong (alleged) to the German Op den Graeff.
-They descendant from Isaac op den Graeff van de Aldekerk (born around 1525), son of Abraham op den Graeff (1485-1561), the ancrestor of the german Op den Graeff, and brother of Herman op den Graeff van de Aldekerk (born 1520), the alleged husband of princess Amalia of Cleve.
-Isaacs (alleged) descendants lived in Switzerland until 1695, when Hans Graf(f) and his brothers arrives to Pennsylvania, United States.
+The originally swiss family Graff said that they belong to the german Op den Graeffs.
+They descendant from Isaac op den Graeff van de Aldekerk (born around 1525), son of Abraham op den Graeff (1485-1561), the alleged son of Wolfgang von Graben (1465.1521), ancrestor of the german Op den Graeff, and brother of Herman op den Graeff van de Aldekerk (born 1520).
+Isaacs (alleged) descendants lived in Switzerland until 1695, when Hans Graf(f) and his brothers from Bäretswil arrives to Pennsylvania, United States.